-Throughout this Proxy Statement, our chairman and chief executive officer, Arlen D. Nordhagen, our executive vice president, chief financial officer and secretary, Tamara D. Fischer, and our senior vice president - operations, and president of National Storage Affiliates Trust Management Company, Steven B. Treadwell, are referred to as our "Named Executive Officers" or "executive officers," under Item 402 of Regulation S-K or an "officer" under Rule 16a-1(f) of the Exchange Act.
-Brandon S. Togashi was appointed as vice president, controller, and chief accounting officer effective January 1, 2017.
+Throughout this Proxy Statement, our chairman, president and chief executive officer, Arlen D. Nordhagen, our executive vice president, chief financial officer and secretary, Tamara D. Fischer, our senior vice president - operations, and president of National Storage Affiliates Trust Management Company, Steven B. Treadwell, and our vice president, controller, and chief accounting officer, Brandon S. Togashi, are referred to as our "Named Executive Officers" or "executive officers," under Item 402 of Regulation S-K or an "officer" under Rule 16a-1(f) of the Exchange Act.
+Effective July 1, 2018, our board of trustees appointed Ms. Fischer as president, chief financial officer, treasurer and secretary, Mr. Treadwell as executive vice president, controller, and chief accounting officer.
+In connection with these appointments, Mr. Nordhagen will resign from his position as president effective July 1, 2018, but will remain our chairman and chief executive officer.

-Our Named Executive Officers and their ages as of December 31, 2016 are as follows:
+Our Named Executive Officers and their ages as of December 31, 2017 are as follows: